-- Shared Settings are exported and imported with profiles.
-If you import a profile that has shared settings, then the shared settings that are imported replace the existing shared settings. - Linked Cloud Accounts are not imported with profiles.
-If you import a profile that uses a linked cloud account then the profile will use your linked cloud account. - It is not recommended to import profiles exported from newer versions of SyncBackPro.
-For example, do not import SyncBackSE V9 profiles into SyncBackSE V8. - Profiles exported from old versions of SyncBackSE or SyncBack (V3 and before) will import incorrectly if the Windows XP/2003 non-Unicode locale is different.
+- It is not recommended to import profiles exported from newer versions of SyncBackFree.
+For example, do not import SyncBackSE V10 profiles into SyncBackSE V9. - Profiles exported from old versions of SyncBackSE or SyncBack (V3 and before) will import incorrectly if the Windows XP/2003 non-Unicode locale is different.
 For example, if you import a V3 profile exported from XP where Chinese was the non-Unicode locale, then you must set your non-Unicode locale to Chinese.